-- Allow yourself a generous amount of time (a few days or a week) for "one last revision." - You should plan to complete by the deadline: 5pm Friday 20 October 2017! - However I will extend the submission deadline by a week, to 5pm Friday 27 October 2017, to any student who requests this extension in writing or in email, prior to the submission deadline (5pm Friday 20 October 2017). - Submissions must be online to Canvas. - Please submit in pdf, docx, or odt format. - Filesize < 5 MB. - If you want me to post your written report (or a later version of it) on the class website, you must ask me by email.
+- Allow yourself a generous amount of time (a few days or a week) for "one last revision." - You should plan to complete by the deadline: 4pm on Friday 18 October! - However I will extend the submission deadline by a week, to 4pm on Friday 25 October, to any student who requests this extension in writing or in email, prior to the submission deadline. - Submissions must be online to Canvas. - Please submit in pdf, docx, or odt format. - Filesize ≤ 5 MB. - If you want me to post your written report (or a later version of it) on the class website, you must ask me by email.